-NOTE:- You are required to send this copy to the HS&E Department and to keep a photocopy for local records and audit purposes 12.
-Oil Storage and Handling (Including Waste Oil)
+NOTE:- You are required to send this copy local records and audit purposes to the HS&E Departn nent and to keep a ph otocopy for

+12. Oil Storage and Handling (Including Waste Oil)

 Pilgrims Group is committed to the prevention of environmental damage from oil pollution and we are committed to the prevention of pollution during the storage and handling of oil.